-- The Segregation model is admittedly very simple and not that hard to understand. - Nevertheless, we applied heuristics that are useful for analyzing any model. - Note that Schelling's model of segregation -which, ironically, was only verbally formulated and never implemented by Schelling himself- was and still is highly influential. - Myriad modifications of this model have been made because real cities and households are of course much more complex; these models have explored things like larger neighborhoods, social networks, spatial barriers, housing prices, and variable intolerance levels.
+- The Segregation model is admittedly very simple and not that hard to understand. - Nevertheless, we applied heuristics that are useful for analyzing any model. - Note that Schelling's model of segregation -which, ironically, was only verbally formulated and never implemented by Schelling himself- was and still is highly influential. - Myriad modifications of this model have been made because real cities and households are of course much more complex, e.g., larger neighborhoods, social networks, spatial barriers, housing prices, and variable intolerance levels.

 H7.
-Currencies I
+Use Several Currencies for Evaluations I

-- Use several "currencies" for evaluating your simulation experiments.
-ABMs are rich in structure, including many agents and spatial units, all in different states.
-It is impossible to take all this information into account. - We therefore need to find currencies, usually summary statistics or observations, that capture an important property of the model system in a single number. - Currencies correspond to the things empirical researchers measure (or wish they could measure) in the real system. - Example: In population models an obvious currency is population size: the total number (or weight, or wealth, etc.) of all agents.
+- ABMs are rich in structure, including many agents and spatial units, all in different states.
+It is impossible to take all this information into account. - We therefore need to find currencies, i.e., summary statistics or observations, that capture an important property of the model system in a single number. - Currencies correspond to the things empirical researchers measure (or wish they could measure) in the real system. - Example: In population models an obvious currency is population size: the total number (or weight, or wealth, etc.) of all agents.